 I’m a geographer get me out of here

 Run an ‘I’m a geographer get me out of here’ game by buying edible bugs online and using them as a bush tucker trial.
 Pull together a bank of geographical questions and ask them to the child and parent.
-If the choose the correct answer they got a sweet, wrong a bug!
+If they choose the correct answer they got a sweet, wrong a bug!

 Earthquake Proof Buildings

 Provide a range of materials that the children and their families can use to create an earthquake-proof building e.g. spaghetti and marshmallows.
 Use an app on your phone to act as a seismometer.
 Shake the table increasingly hard to move up through the Richter scale to test their response.
-Most effective construction over the evening wins a prize.
+The most effective construction over the evening wins a prize.